 The apostle Peter wrote his letter at a time when Christianity was still in its infancy.
 Sometimes eyed with suspicion and downright hostility, it was probably not easy to treat everybody with respect.
 Today the question still remains – how can we be gentle in a violent world?

-There is no one-size-fits-all approach to deal with violence, but there are certainly wrong approaches; seeking revenge is one, escapism is another.
+There is no one-size-fits-all approach to deal with violence, but there are certainly wrong coping mechanisms; seeking revenge is one, escapism is another.
 I chose the latter and I can say that we don’t escape from violence by going into hiding.
-When we hide from a problem, the problem follows us and grows bigger in the process.
+When we hide from a problem, the problem follows us and grows bigger and bigger.

 Back to the initial question: how to be gentle in a violent world – To me the key is getting to know Jesus.
 The Son of God is gentle and fearless.
 He never defended Himself from violent people, but He was not afraid of them either.
 I have grown from fearful to hopeful and know that Jesus initiated that change in me.
 Without Him I would still be stuck in a very small world.
-I do not have all the answers, but what I do have is hope.
+I don’t have all the answers, but I do believe that He is the answer.